PRIVACY AND DATA SECURITY STATEMENT

 We use the personal information we collect only in the manner and through the means allowed by applicable law.
 That means we determine whether we have a lawful basis / legitimate business purpose to use your personal information before doing so.
 As stated in applicable law, such lawful bases/legitimate business purposes include receiving express consent, operating our business, performing a contract, and complying with a legal obligation.
 More specifically, we use the personal information of each group of data subjects as follows, but in all cases for all data subjects, we do not sell or rent personal information.

 Visitors and Users of our Online and Mobile Resources

-We use the automatically collected personal information described here to compile generic reports about popular pages/features of our online and mobile resources, and to see how users are accessing our online and mobile resources and in some cases (such as affinity actions) send materials to you.
+We use the automatically collected personal information described here to compile generic reports about popular pages/features of our online and mobile resources, and to see how users are accessing our online and mobile resources and, in some cases (such as affinity actions), send materials to you.
 We use the personal information you voluntarily submitted, as described here, to respond back directly to you and/or send you the information you requested or about which you inquired.
-We also may use any such personal information you provide to customize our programs and newsletters to make them more relevant to you.
+We may also use any such personal information you provide to customize our programs and newsletters to make them more relevant to you.

 Merchant-Customers, Vendors and Business Partners